kobare/techietuts2022/_posts/docker/2022-04-19-dockerize-a-rails-app.markdown

 <br>
 1 .
-Add an operating system containing the project's version of ruby.
+Add an operating system containing the project's version of ruby using the "from" primitive.

 Alpine Linux is a lightweight operating system and therefore a great fit for docker containers or any system that is network-based and dedicated for a single purpose only, like in the case of routers.